CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-command-line-interface.md

 - `--test` suppresses time-varying metadata so generated files are stable for comparisons.
 - `--verbose` or `-v` prints progress information.
 - `--debug LEVEL` prints the resolved internal request and extra debugging output.
+  With `LEVEL >= 2`, it also prints a compact SQLite lookup summary (requests, cache hits, DB lookups, search resolution, and SQL timings).

 ## More help